Choose the right support or care home

 Other options before going into a care home

-If you’re struggling at home, or recovering from an illness or injury, you might think about moving into a care home.
+If you’re struggling at home, or recovering from an illness or injury, you might consider moving into a care home.
 It’s important to consider what other options are available first.

 Before moving into a care home, you could consider: